 The most common ingredients you’ll find in fat burners and their benefits include:

-- Caffeine – A central nervous system stimulant and serves to increase the resting metabolic rate, enhance your energy level, improve alertness and concentration, and can also suppress appetite as well
+- Caffeine – A central nervous system stimulant and serves to increase the resting metabolic rate, enhance your energy level and endurance (see study from Medicine & Science in Sports & Exercise), improve alertness and concentration, and can also suppress appetite as well.

-- Green Tea Extract – Helps to improve thermogenesis by increasing fatty acid burning while also stimulating the metabolic rate.
+- Green Tea Extract – Helps to improve thermogenesis by increasing fatty acid burning while also stimulating the metabolic rate (see research in The American Journal of Clinical Nutrition).
 This ingredient also has antioxidant benefits as well.

-- CLA (conjugated linoleic acid) – A particular type of fatty acid that can help to increase the release and burning of fat in the body.
+- CLA (conjugated linoleic acid) – A particular type of fatty acid that can help to increase the burning of fat in the body (see Obesity Research study).

 - Garcinia Cambogia Extract – A fruit based extract that is said to help raise the metabolism and increase fat oxidation